 Christina Colón is Assistant Web Editor at Sojourners.
 She joined the web staff after serving as an editorial assistant of Sojourners magazine from 2017-2018.
 She holds a B.A. in Sociology and Anthropology from Centre College and a Certificate in Editing from the Poynter Institute for Media Studies.

-It was Roald Dahl’s Matilda, given to her at the youthful age of six, that fueled Christina’s passion for justice and storytelling.
-Since then, she has designed educational study guides for The American Shakespeare Center, helped author a book with the children of The Cabbage Patch Settlement House, and has served as a representative of the Shepherd Higher Education Consortium on Poverty.
-Her piece, “Damn Good Work,” was awarded third prize in the Jules Delambre Student Paper Contest at the 2017 Anthropologists and Sociologists of Kentucky conference.
+It was Roald Dahl’s Matilda, given to her at the youthful age of 6, that fueled Christina’s passion for justice and storytelling.
+Since then, she has designed educational study guides for the American Shakespeare Center, authored a book with the children of The Cabbage Patch Settlement House, and served as an ambassador of the Shepherd Higher Education Consortium on Poverty.
+In her current role, she works to weave quantitative and qualitative data into meaningful stories (and tweets).

 Posts By This Author

 When the Freedom to Breathe Is a Privilege

 Organized by a number of local and national partners, the Freedom to Breathe tour bus is a “vehicle for social change” and moving art installation.
 The bus has been on the road since Aug.
 25, capturing the stories of climate leaders and organizers in impacted communities across the United States and sharing them out under the hashtag #FreedomToBreathe.

 New Study Puts Hurricane Maria Death Count at Nearly 3,000